For the beef stew

 For the beef stew, heat the oil and butter in an ovenproof casserole and fry the beef until browned on all sides.

+Sprinkle over the flour and cook for a further 2-3 minutes.
 Add the garlic and all the vegetables and fry for 1-2 minutes.

 Stir in the wine, stock and herbs, then add the Worcestershire sauce and balsamic vinegar, to taste.
 Season with salt and freshly ground black pepper.